soumitradev/Jump/README.md

 test = true
 email = copy
 ```

+The `settings` section contains your user settings.
+Remember to replace your workingDir with whatever location you want. **Note that all commands are executed in `workingDir`**

 Here, the `lookups` section contains all your commands.
 When the menu pops up, you can enter these to: